We use a Linux server at sanbox.mc.edu

 - You can create directories with the command mkdir dirname.

-- You can move up out of a directory with cd ..
+- You can move up from a directory to its parent with cd ..